Aug. 16, 2022

 Geriatric neurorehabilitation is an important part of the care of the elderly patient with neurologic disease.
 Treatment of balance disorders in aged persons is based on the knowledge of normal aging processes and on an evaluation of the individual's balance loss and residual balance elements.

-Application of transcranial direct current stimulation to the motor cortex can enhance the acquisition of complex motor skills in aged subjects, suggesting that it is a promising and safe tool to assist the functional independence of aged individuals in daily life (77).
+Application of noninvasive neuromodulation, such as transcranial direct current stimulation to the motor cortex can enhance the acquisition of complex motor skills in aged subjects, suggesting that it is a promising and safe tool to assist the functional independence of aged individuals in daily life (78).

 Decline in neurologic performance can be stabilized or even reversed by rehabilitation programs incorporating physical exercise.
 Retired persons who become inactive show significant decline of cerebral blood flow, whereas those who continue to be physically active maintain constant cerebral blood flow levels and score better on cognitive tests.